Museum of Contemporary Art

 - Lead, coach, and mentor the finance department staff to ensure a professional approach to the museum’s financial management

 - Oversee the organization’s annual Audit and tax return, as well as the 401(k) Audit and tax return

 - Oversee the museum’s Outside Chief Investment Officer (OCIO) relationship, who provides management of the museum’s $125M Endowment

-- Review exhibition and publishing agreements in coordination with the museum Director, Chief Curator, and other MOCA staff
+- Review exhibition and publishing agreements in coordination with the museum Exhibition Director, Deputy Director, and other MOCA staff

-- Oversee the management of the museums two facilities as it relates to strategic planning, long-term capital budgeting and planning, debt vs. lease analysis, deferred maintenance, general upkeep, and security
+- Oversee the management of the museum’s two facilities as it relates to strategic planning, long-term capital budgeting and planning, and debt vs. lease analysis

 - In conjunction with the Director of Retail Operations, direct the earned income activities of the museum store to maximize net income

-- In conjunction with the Director of Visitor Engagement, provide regular updates and analysis on attendance trends and box office revenue
+- In conjunction with the Director of Education and Visitor Engagement, provide regular updates and analysis on attendance trends and box office revenue

 - Provide leadership in the museum’s accreditation process